From 1st October 2018 the Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018 came into force.

-All properties of three or more storeys (including attics, basements and commercial occupied floors), let to five or more people, who form two or more households, are subject to mandatory licensing.
-There are however a number of other different definitions of HMOs and for a definitive description of your circumstances please see the link above.
+All properties let to five or more people, who form two or more households, are subject to mandatory licensing.
+There are however a number of other different definitions of HMOs and for a definitive description of your circumstances, please see the link below for further information.
 Whatever your circumstance if you feel that your property falls into one of the definitions of a HMO you MUST contact the Council as it may need to be inspected.

 What are the conditions of the licence?

 - The property is suitable for occupation by the number of people on the application

 - The minimum standards for room sizes of 6.52 sq. m for a single person and 10.23 sq. m for a couple has been met

 - The property has adequate facilities for the number of people on the application

 - That the proposed licence holder is a fit and proper person